akamai/terraform-provider-akamai/docs/resources/property_activation.md

 The `akamai_property_activation` resource lets you activate a property version.
 An activation deploys the version to either the Akamai staging or production network.
 You can activate a specific version multiple times if you need to.

-Activate on staging first to detect any problems that could impact your production environment.
+Before activating on production, activate on staging first.
+This way you can detect any problems in staging before your changes progress to production.

 ## Example Usage